Josh Helps

 Josh Helps (born 22 December 1994) is a retired Welsh rugby union player.
 He played for the Scarlets as a second rower.

 Helps made his Quins debut as an 18-year-old against rivals Llanelli RFC.
 However, it was not until the 2015-16 season that he became a regular for the Quins, when he made 25 appearances - 23 of those were starts.

-Helps is was part of the Scarlets squad.
+Helps was part of the Scarlets squad.
 He made his debut in a friendly against the Bedford Blues.

 During the 2022–2023 season, Helps retired from professional rugby to pursue a career in finance.
 He will however still play semi-professionally for Carmarthen Quins.